PhilGrunewald/MeterData/README.md

 >
 > There are different levels of access we would grant:
 >
-> Your name and address: These will not be shared under any circumstances.
+> *Your name and address*: These will not be shared under any circumstances.
 We may identify your region based on your post code, but not beyond street level.
+>
-Your survey information: These will only be used for research and may be made accessible to other researchers.
+> *Your survey information*: These will only be used for research and may be made accessible to other researchers.
 Wider access is only available in aggregated or fragmented form.
 That means your information is combined with others, such that your individual data cannot be recognised.
+>
-Your activity information: Researchers will have access to these data.
+> *Your activity information*: Researchers will have access to these data.
 We may also like to share examples of activity data with the public, provided you have given consent explicitly.
 Otherwise we will only share aggregated data (i.e. combined with enough others that make it impossible to identify individuals).
+>
+> *Your load profile*: We treat your electricity data with the same level of sensitivity as your activity data.
+>
+> **How we store your data**
+>
-Your load profile: We treat your electricity data with the same level of sensitivity as your activity data.
-How we store your data: All of the data we collect, is stored on a secure server within a relational SQL database.
+> All of the data we collect, is stored on a secure server within a relational SQL database.
 Your name and address are stored separately from your survey information and your electricity readings.
 The only thing that links these data is an ID number we generate for you.

 ![Compulsory consent prior to survey completion](images/consent_screen.png)